 For my money, I love the look and tactility of instant film prints – so my top pick is the Instax Mini Evo.
 (The Instax Mini LiPlay is cooler-looking, but it's a step slower and doesn't have as many funky options.)
 It gives you the best of both worlds, behaving like a normal Instax camera if you want an instant photo or like a portable printer – but one that prints images onto real Instax photos.

 If you're not a fan of the lo-fi look, my favorite Zink option is the Kodak Smile – another camera with the benefit of having a printer built-in, making it easy to share memories with loved ones on the go.

-Hybrid digital instant cameras + printers
+Best digital instant cameras: hybrid cameras / printers

 If you're happy capturing and printing on Zink paper, as opposed to real film, the Kodak Smile Classic offers both the best print quality of any Zink-based instant printer we've used, as well as full-size prints.
 Typical Zink prints are 2 x 3 inches, but the Smile Classic produces more substantial 3.5 x 4.25-inch pictures, which more closely resemble traditional photographic prints.

 This is by far the best Zink printer on the list and it's aided by the larger 16MP sensor (although it's more likely to be an interpolated 8MP sensor).
 Its design resembles an analog Polaroid camera, but the downside to that is it has no digital screen – so you can't check the photos you've taken.
 It does, however, have a slot for a microSD card, so you can review the pictures later on another device.